tinganho/balanced-storage/README.md

     }
 }
 ```
 There is no expression in above that increases our elements count in our store.
 There exists index look up such as `this.eventCallbackStore[event]`, though they don't add any elements.
-So we can safely say that this method does not satisfy any of our toggle definitions.
+So we can safely say that this method does not satisfy any of our add-sub method definitions above.

 ### Types of storage
 We only considered a hash map so far.
 Though any type that can grow the heap can be annotated.